rainchik/api_server/README.md

 - Jenkins builds new docker-image and runs some tests
 - Jenkins deploy new docker-image to Kubernetes service.
 - Run some tests

+## Files description
+- api_service.py - main python service
+- db_settings.ini - settings file with database credentials (should be stored in private repo)
+- Jenkinsfile.groovy - Jenkins pipeline (declarative Jenkins pipeline language)
+- Dockerfile_flask - main Dockerfile to create docker image with all software,  what we need for application
+- Dockerfile_api - Dockerfile for our application